sheikhdiallo/COM304_FOUNDATION_1/sessions/session3/docs/Node-Red-Intro.md

 (other gpio nodes are available if you want to experiment.
 See [interacting-with-pi-gpio](https://nodered.org/docs/faq/interacting-with-pi-gpio#node-red-node-pi-gpiod) )

-Once installed, you can  start Node-RED with the command
+Once installed, you can control Node-RED with the commands

 ```
-node-red-start
+node-red-start # to start

-# (node-red-stop to stop )
+node-red-stop # to stop
 ```
 or using the icon under `Menu / Programming / Node-RED`